mafintosh/peerca-keychain/README.md

 # peerca-keychain

 Keychain integration for [peerca](https://github.com/substack/peerca).
-Currently only OSX is supported but patches are welcome.
+Currently only OSX is supported but patches are welcome for Windows, Linux support.

 ```
 npm install -g peerca-keychain